Thursday, 8 May 2014

 2) Life of Pi (Ang Lee)- Emotional, stunning, unforgettable.

 1) Rust and Bone (Jacques Audiard) - Another two fantastic performances in this tragic story based on a life-changing accident.
-French cinema definitely dampened the mood this year, but they did it with such style.

-Runners up include; Anna Karenina, The Dark Knight Rises, Cabin in the Woods and Argo.
+Runners up include; Anna Karenina, The Dark Knight Rises, Cabin in the Woods and Argo

-Sunday 30 December 2012
+Sunday, 30 December 2012

 My Top 13 Songs of 2012